gustavs-vagalis/bingus-richpresence/README.md

 * Copy your Client ID and Image Key from your application in the discord dev portal.
     * The client ID is visible on the main page, but for the Image Key go to Rich Presence -> Art assets.
+    * Paste these credentials in the file named `credentials.txt`, each on it's own line.

 * Run the code
-    * In your command prompt or terminal, type `python main.py CLIENT-ID-HERE IMAGE-KEY-HERE`.
+    * In your command prompt or terminal, type `python main.py`.
-        * A completed command would look like `python main.py 80934327152361522 upload_2021_04_20`.

 Done!
 If everything was successful, once someone looks at your status, it will appear like this!
 Keep the terminal open, or run it as a daemon.